zedatgithub12/yegna/README.md

 This project leverages **Vercel** & **on premise servers** for seamless deployment.
 Ensure that the `dev`, `staging`, and `main` branches are correctly linked to their respective environments.

-also we will add dedicated branches if required like QA and staging
+also we will add dedicated branches if required like QA etc...

 ---